k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/15_tdm_integrating_the_tdm_portal_with_broadway_editors.md

 ### MTables - TDM Implementation Instructions

 - Define multiple keys in a single MTable to set a dependency between their values.
-For example include the City and State in the Address MTable.
+For example, include the City and State in the Address MTable.

 - Use the **MTableRandom**  Actor in the Broadway flow to return values based on MTable.
 See an example below: